flowxo/flowxo-sdk/README.md

 The FlowXO core will `require` your service like any other node module.
 Our module exports only one thing - an instance of the `sdk.Service` object configured for our service.

-This script is also a place to hold your shared code.
+This `index.js` file is also a great place to hold your shared code, by attaching it to the `Service` object.
+That's because when your scripts execute, they are executed as if they were methods of the service object itself.

 It's common to create a function that abstracts the handling of HTTP requests, and perhaps a function that handles errors.
+See _Recipies > Input Validation_ for an example of creating a common `service.validate` function that you can use throughout your scripts.

 Take a look at the example modules to see what kind of code you should be centralising here.